Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

 The growth rate of the instability with $B_x$ can be seen in the upper panel of Fig.~\ref{fig:braginskii_McNally_1e3_1e2}.
-While the isotropic case strongly suppresses the KHI, the inviscid case allows the growth.
+While the isotropic case (labeled as ``Iso'') strongly suppresses the KHI, the inviscid case (labeled as ``Inviscid'') allows the growth.
 However, the maximum $y$-velocity reached is lower than the $B_z$ case (see appendix \ref{app:growth_rate_Bz}), since the magnetic field itself slightly suppresses the growth of the instability.
-In the anisotropic case, there is an initial growth; however, as soon as the magnetic field lines are bent, viscosity suppresses the growth, reaching a much lower amplitude than the non-viscous case.
+In the anisotropic case (labeled as ``Aniso''), there is an initial growth; however, as soon as the magnetic field lines are bent, viscosity suppresses the growth, reaching a much lower amplitude than the non-viscous case.
 As described above, the pressure anisotropy values exceed the limits set by the plasma microinstabilities.
-If we switch these limits on, the growth of the instability follows a similar growth as the inviscid case, since the $\Delta p$ of the majority of the gas is limited by these microinstabilities.
+If we switch these limits on (labeled as ``Lim''), the growth of the instability follows a similar growth as the inviscid case, since the $\Delta p$ of the majority of the gas is limited by these microinstabilities.

 To analyze in detail the amount of particles affected if we switch on the plasma microinstability limits, Fig.~\ref{fig:braginskii_pres_aniso_hist} shows a histogram of $\Delta p$ of all the particles in the setup with $\beta = 10^3$ (left column), together with the values of the limits set by the microinstabilities (dashed lines).
 The top-left panel shows the histogram of the simulation without the limits after $t = 0.5\tau_{\rm KH}$, allowing $\Delta p$ to go beyond the limits.
 It shows how the vast majority of particles are found outside the limits set for $\beta = 10^3$.
 If we switch on the limits (bottom-left panel), the range allowed for $\Delta p$ is much smaller; thus, the viscous effect is largely reduced, which explains why the KHI behaves similarly to the inviscid case in Fig.~\ref{fig:braginskii_McNally_1e3_1e2}.